find your dream jobget in touch

 These are all things that potential employers look favourably upon.
 Volunteering also provides you with more references from people who are familiar with your work ethic and skillset, which can be useful for future applications.

-In-person events may be cancelled for now but there are still ways you can network and get your name out there.
+In-person events may slowly be making a comeback but if you're able to go or aren't comfortable with face-to-face interactions for now there are still ways you can network and get your name out there.
 In addition to virtual events where you can speak to like-minded individuals, you can also join social groups on Facebook or LinkedIn where you can learn about new professions and hear about upcoming vacancies.

 It’s important to make yourself visible and maintain conversations with others in your industry so that you’re in line when positions open up.
 It also shows to potential recruiters that you’re active within your industry.
 Here are some useful tips to help you stand out from the crowd on LinkedIn: